← Blog

 German annotators (Bavarian, Swabian).
 Reaches Prague by the 17th century.

-I'm proposing that the Voynich is written in Italian syllabic tachygraphy, a medieval shorthand system documented in notarial archives from Genoa, Lombardy, and Liguria by an archivist named Giorgio Costamagna in 1953.4 This is not the kind of shorthand you're imagining.
-Instead of one symbol per word (like Gregg or Pitman), each symbol represented a consonant-vowel syllable.
+I'm proposing that the Voynich is written in Italian syllabic tachygraphy, a medieval shorthand system documented in notarial archives from Genoa, Lombardy, and Liguria by an archivist named Giorgio Costamagna in 1953 (a research center in Genoa now bears his name).6 And this is probably a different kind of shorthand than you're imagining.
+Instead of one symbol per word (like Gregg or Pitman7), each symbol represented a consonant-vowel syllable.
 Ba, di, se, that kind of thing.
 A single base shape could encode multiple syllable values by changing the entry angle, the thickness of the stroke, or by adding a small tick or serif.
 It was used by notaries in northern Italy and died out around the 11th or 12th century.

 Here's what Costamagna's catalog actually looks like.
 This is Tavola 1 of 13, showing syllables ac through bis out of 228 total entries.
 Each row is a set of glyph variants for related syllable values: